for Veterans and the Public

 Frequently Asked Questions

-Q: Should you get a flu shot?
+Q: Should I get a flu shot?

 Yes, flu shots are worth getting.
 People infected with HIV who receive flu vaccinations are less likely to get the flu, and when they do, their symptoms are less serious.
 There is no evidence that flu vaccination has any long-term effect on HIV viral load or CD4 cell count.